kailash197/ros2_control_project/cp15_auxiliary_files/rb1_ros2_description/README.md

   ```
 Please feel free to change linear velocites to move in varying speed and directions.

+### 3. Stop simulation
+Use "Ctrl+C" to kill all the processes started by the launch file.

 ## Task2: Lift and release the robot elevator using Effort Controller
 This section describes how to start effort controller, check various topics, services, etc to make sure it runs as expected.